kofemann/vfs4j/README.md

 =====

-An implementation of nfs4j's VirtualFileSystem interface which is based on Linux's open-by-hadle API.
+An implementation of nfs4j's VirtualFileSystem interface which is based on Linux's open-by-handle API.

 Usage